NilPointer-Software/bdfd-wiki/src/guides/textSplitting.md

 #### Breakdown
 - `index` - The index of the element to be replaced.
-- `value` - the text, that is, what will replace the specified element.
+- `value` - The text, that is, what will replace the specified element.

 ### Example
 ```